realworldocaml/book/book/files-modules-and-programs/README.md

 - : int = 3
 ```

+Here's some general advice on how to use `open` effectively.

+### Open modules rarely

-`open` is essential when you want to modify your environment for a standard
+`open` is essential when you're using an alternative standard library
-library like `Base`, but it's generally good style to keep the opening of
+like `Base`, but it's generally good style to keep the opening of
 modules to a minimum.
-Opening a module is basically a trade-off between
+Opening a module is basically a trade-off
-terseness and explicitness—the more modules you open, the fewer module
+between terseness and explicitness—the more modules you open, the
-qualifications you need, and the harder it is to look at an identifier and
+fewer module qualifications you need, and the harder it is to look at
-figure out where it comes from.
+an identifier and figure out where it comes from.

-Here's some general advice on how to deal with `open`s:

-### Open modules rarely

-Opening modules at the toplevel of a module should be done quite
-sparingly, and generally only with modules that have been specifically
+When you do use `open`, it should mostly be with modules that were
-designed to be opened, like `Base` or `Option.Monad_infix`.
+designed to be opened, like `Base` itself, or `Option.Monad_infix` or
+`Float.O` within `Base`..

 ### Prefer local opens

-If you do need to do an `open`, it's better to do a *local open*.
-There
+It's generally better to keep down the amount of code affected by an
+`open`.
+One great tool for this is *local open*s, which let you
+restrict the scope of an open to an arbitrary expression.
+There are
-are two syntaxes for local opens.
-For example, you can write: [local
+two syntaxes for local opens.
+The following example shows the `let
-opens]{.idx}
+open` syntax; [local opens]{.idx}

 ```ocaml env=main
 # let average x y =